MrMicky-FR/FastBoard/README.md

 > [!NOTE]
 > When using Maven, make sure to build directly with Maven and not with your IDE configuration (on IntelliJ IDEA: in the `Maven` tab on the right, in `Lifecycle`, use `package`).
+> The output jar file is located in the `target/` folder of your project.

 ### Gradle